Juhannuspukki/turva/content/blog/installation.md

 ### STEP-3 : Install the theme
 Run this command
 ```
-hugo new site meghna-hugo
+hugo new site airspace-hugo
 ```
-and then go to the themes folder inside of meghna-hugo folder.
-You can also use this command ```cd meghna-hugo/themes``` for going to this folder.
+and then go to the themes folder inside of airspace-hugo folder.
+You can also use this command ```cd airspace-hugo/themes``` for going to this folder.
 Then run the command
 ```
-git clone git@github.com:themefisher/meghna-hugo.git
+git clone git@github.com:themefisher/airspace-hugo.git
 ```

-Alternatively, you can [download the theme as .zip](https://github.com/themefisher/meghna-hugo/archive/master.zip) file and extract it in the `themes` directory
+Alternatively, you can [download the theme as .zip](https://github.com/themefisher/airspace-hugo/archive/master.zip) file and extract it in the `themes` directory

-After that you need to go to the `meghna-hugo/exampleSite` folder and copy or cut all the elements, and now go back to the root folder and paste it here.
+After that you need to go to the `airspace-hugo/exampleSite` folder and copy or cut all the elements, and now go back to the root folder and paste it here.

 open the command prompt again and run `cd ../` command for go back to the root folder.